CaffeineFusion/Tamagotchi/README.md

 - Name the Tamagotchi
 - Update put to bed function to include an error when Tamagotchi is already awake
 - Age states
-- Move config to config.json.
+- Move config to config file
 - Update Architecture diagram with DBFacade
-- Update DB with death note.
+- Update DB with death note
-- Decimal safe numbers.
+- Decimal safe numbers
-- Fix unhandled Promises in test script.  (stateHandlers.js)
-- Update Documentation
-- Additional commentary in MockDB.js
 - Add more behaviorally specific update tests for DB.
 (MockDB.test.js)
 - Add sinon tests in stateHandlers
-- Fix pause idiosyncracy

 ### Architecture